staD020/png2prg/readme.md

 ECM conversion has been improved, now png2prg also searches for potential char reduction by searching for invertable characters.

-And finally Trident added [devcontainer files](https://github.com/staD020/png2prg/commit/6cb6c48a2804fa5210cf704e0af4cff3313398fe) for setting up a Docker development environment to compile the code directly from within VSCode.
+Trident added [devcontainer files](https://github.com/staD020/png2prg/commit/6cb6c48a2804fa5210cf704e0af4cff3313398fe) for setting up a Docker development environment to compile png2prg directly from within VSCode.

-See 'Changes for version 1.11' below for more features and details.
+See 'Changes for version 1.12' below for more features and details.

 ## What it is *not*